hendriknielaender/double-trouble/data/blog/trpc-prisma-cdk-tips.md

 ## Why Choose Prisma and tRPC?

 Our journey with Prisma and tRPC emerged as a game-changer in boosting our application's efficiency and scalability.
 Prisma simplifies database access by auto-generating a type-safe query builder for TypeScript and Node.js.
 No more wrestling with raw SQL or settling for the limitations of traditional ORMs.
 On the other hand, tRPC stands out by offering end-to-end type safety for your API routes, bridging the gap between your data and the frontend seamlessly.

 ## Frontend to Backend Connection

 Here's how you can set up a seamless frontend-to-backend connection with AWS, tRPC, and Prisma.

 AWS usually has tons of options for any given requirement.
 Hosting a website is the exception.
 AWS has only one service for content distribution: AWS Cloudfront.
 The AWS S3 storage service can also do basic webhosting, but it is only regional and does not support https.
-A simple fact that sends many innocent cloud engineers down the rabbit hole of configuring cloudfront correctly.
+A simple fact that sends many innocent cloud engineers down the rabbit hole of configuring Cloudfront correctly.

-To mimic the local setup, the cloudfront distribution will serve as the entry point and it will proxy all requests matching `/api/*` to the api gateway.
+To mimic the local setup, the Cloudfront distribution will serve as the entry point and it will proxy all requests matching `/api/*` to the Api Gateway.
 To do this, you will already need a special forwarding policy, otherwise you will get a `Bad Request` error:

 ```typescript